OpenStack — Red Hat, IBM, HP, Intel and others step up their commitment

 Posted by Marc Brien, VP Research, DOMICITY LTD.

-Domicity has been publishing reports that analyze the strategies and operations of global I.T. leaders for more than two decades.
+Domicity has been publishing reports that analyze the strategies and operations of global I.T. and electronics leaders for more than two decades.
 Find out about Domicity’s latest report.
 In addition to published reports, Domicity consults on the strategies & operations of I.T. companies and market trends, and advises government on economic development and investment attraction opportunities.